spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 The provisioning system may periodically update the credential bundle on the filesystem.
 The application SHOULD reload the credential bundle as soon as reasonably possible after the provisioning system updating it.
+The application MUST reload the credential bundle within 5 minutes of an update on the filesystem.
 The application SHOULD NOT assume that the updated bundle will have any commonality with the previous bundle.
 For example, the type of the private key may be different, or the certificate may be issued from a different root, with different intermediates.

 ### 3.3 Validating Peer SPIFFE Certificates {#validating-peer-spiffe-certificates}